Empire State Bastard: “We’re going for extremity at all costs”

 “He really understood what we were trying to do with this album and band.
 He’s so busy and gets approached for a lot of things, but as soon as he came back and said, ‘This is special, I’m gonna do it, I’m gonna play with you and make this record’ – that’s when we went, ‘Right, this is fucking happening’.
 We had to shift into gear, because if Dave Lombardo says it’s a good bunch of songs then you know you’re onto something!
 We’ve been doing this for two decades, but he makes us want to do it for another two decades.
 We’re still not quite used to it though, are we?

-Vernart: “No, not at all.
+Vennart: “No, not at all.
 It’s one thing being on stage, that’s hard enough in itself, but you wanna try going to Greggs with him.
 He’s like, ‘What is this stuff?’”

 Neil: “Mike had him in every fucking supermarket in Todmorden where we were rehearsing – Lidl, Aldi, Morrissons – looking for fucking Brylcreem!”